iterative/dvc.org/content/docs/studio/how-it-works.md

 - Using Iterative Studio, or using the command line interface (CLI) of [GTO], and possibly [MLEM], you will push all your ML model details to the Git repositories as Git commits and Git tags.
+- Using [DVCLive], you will push real-time metrics from your Git-committed experiments to Iterative Studio.

 ## How Iterative Studio extracts your project data

-- When you connect to these Git repositories from Iterative Studio, the project's `dvc.yaml` is used to identify all the data, metrics and hyperparameters in your experiments.
+- When you connect to the Git repositories from Iterative Studio, the project's `dvc.yaml` is used to identify all the data, metrics and hyperparameters in your experiments.
 - If you are not using DVC, you can
   [add the metrics and hyperparameters to your Git repositories manually](/doc/studio/user-guide/projects-and-experiments/configure-a-project#custom-metrics-and-parameters).
 - Details of your ML models, including versions and stage assignments, are extracted from the Git commits and tags.
+- Real-time metrics for experiments committed to Git are extracted from the data you send using [DVCLive].

 ## How Iterative Studio presents your project data

 - Iterative Studio creates an
   [interactive, tabular representation](/doc/studio/user-guide/projects-and-experiments/explore-ml-experiments#components-of-a-project)
-  of all the identified values.
+  of all the identified values, including real-time metrics.
 - All the projects that you have created are presented in a central projects dashboard.
 - All identified models are included in an interactive